Alan-Lomax/Led3/README.md

     Any call to on or off will reset the mode back to mode = Normal.
     (As will you setting the mode to Normal explicitly of course) In general the alternate modes of operation are intended for achieving animation effects on model layouts.
-    Playing with the configuration constants can chnage the effects noticeably.
+    Playing with the configuration constants can change the effects noticeably.

     This class executes in a non blocking manner.
 (There are no delay calls).